Luxury Assets & Special Purpose Vehicles: Unlocking Investment Opportunities

 Owen D. Kurtin | Kurtin PLLC

-Owen D. Kurtin’s practice focuses on corporate, commercial and regulatory representation of both mature and early stage companies, investment funds, investors and lenders in the Biotechnology & Life Sciences, Communications & Media, Information Technologies, Blockchain& Internet, Satellites & Space and Venture Capital & Private Equity sectors.
+Owen D. Kurtin’s practice focuses on corporate, commercial and regulatory representation of both mature and early stage companies, investment funds, investors and lenders in the Biotechnology & Life Sciences, Communications & Media, Information Technologies, Blockchain & Internet, Satellites & Space and Venture Capital & Private Equity sectors.
 Owen is a frequent speaker in North America and Europe, commentator for financial television and radio and published author on telecommunications, satellite and IT sector M&A, industry trends and regulatory matters.

-Live Video-Broadcast: April 11, 2025
+On-Demand: April 11, 2025

 2 hour CLE

-Subscribe to myLawCLEs All-Access Pass...
+Subscribe to myLawCLEs All-Acces Pass...

-Get this course, plus over 1,000+ live webinars.
+Get this course, plus over 1,000+ of live webinars.

 Learn More